BellowingMeadows/BellowingMeadows/README.md

 Provide song lyrics | 1 | 5
 **Total** | **23** | **28**

-### **Scope Plane** - *Which features, based on information from the strategy plane, do you want to include in your design?*
+I quickly concluded that the following common features of band websites would therefore be surplus to requirements:

+* Selling merchandise - unecessary at this stage in the band's career and beyond my current skillset to implement.
+* Song lyrics section - would contribute to content overload and wouldn't help fulfil any of my user stories.

+### **Scope Plane**

 Based on information I uncovered in the strategy plane, and considering any limitations of my current coding abilities, the features I decided were critical to include are as follows:

 **Required Functional Specifications**
-1. At least one section on the site to listen to music.
+1. Somewhere to listen to the band's music.
 2. A section for upcoming tour dates.
 3. An area to find out more about the band's history.
 4. A photo gallery.